 The sweeping view of blue horizon at St Austell Bay from this beautiful converted barn is a constant reminder that Cornwall's Riviera coastline and golden beaches are not far away.

-Nestled slightly inland amidst scenic countryside on a working farm in the hamlet of Trethurgy, Black Rock combines excellent accommodation standards with a peaceful setting for a relaxing break, with shared hot tub facility available, exclusive usage is arranged through the owner during your stay.
+Nestled slightly inland amidst scenic countryside on a working farm in the hamlet of Trethurgy, Black Rock combines excellent accommodation standards with a peaceful setting for a relaxing break, with shared hot tub facility available (Saturday-Thursday), exclusive usage is arranged through the owner during your stay.

 Guests can end fun days on the coast beside the warming glow of the stylish wood burner within the open plan living.

 The interior has rustic appeal and a touch of class, an ultra-glossy kitchen and two luxurious bedrooms with en-suite facilities adding a touch of glamour.

 Enjoy a sundowner on the decked patio as the children enjoy playing on the lawn.

 Within walking distance is the Knightor Winery & Restaurant and St Austell offers excellent wet weather alternatives including a cinema, ten pin bowling and indoor children's adventure centre.

 Well placed for a varied holiday experience, the renowned Eden Project is within walking distance; Charlestown, famous for its collection of tall ships, is a 15 minute drive whilst the exclusive waterfront town of Fowey; the cathedral city of Truro and the charming fishing village of Mevagissey are a 30 minute drive.

 There is ample parking and secure storage for bikes/surfboards.Pet owners, walkers and cyclists will discover scenic walks and cycle routes of the Clay Trails from the front door step and children will love to meet the resident chickens, ducks, geese and pigs.